 For a hardcore course collector like myself, I wasn’t ever going to pass up an opportunity to play Bally Bandon Sheep Ranch.
 Also, knowing that it someday could be renovated and redone as a new resort course added a sense of urgency.
 I wanted to play it as it was built.
 It’s a no frills, simplified version of the courses you find down at the resort with similar oceanfront scenery, but it is a vastly different experience because of the isolation and a bit of mystery added in.

 Is Bally Bandon Sheep Ranch a must-play when you make your pilgrimage to Bandon?
-Perhaps not, but it is well worth checking out.
+Perhaps not, but it is well worth checking out because it’s so unique.
 If you like the resort amenities, service, caddies, etc., then this course probably isn’t for you.
 If you just like to play golf and want to say you saw a different side of Bandon that most people aren’t even aware of, then strap in and take this joyride!
 It’s something you should enjoy for what it is.
 Your score doesn’t matter, unless it’s money match.
 Then, this is a great place for that because you can make up your own rules here!

 Some pictures from Bally Bandon Sheep Ranch (12/23/15):